Moondevil-ha/solis-smart-charging/README.md

    - Up to two additional charging windows are created
    - If dispatch periods are contiguous with core hours, the core window is extended
 3. Charging windows are synchronized to your Solis inverter
-4. The process repeats every 30 minutes or when dispatch periods change
+4. The process repeats when dispatch periods change

 ## Obtaining Solis API Credentials